thinkingjoey/MemoryBoard/README.md

 #Memory Board
-###Memory is a web application that helps users to create memory boards where they can gather event pictures from friends and families.
-Each board has a unique code which can be given to other users.
-Once enter the code, invited users can upload the event pictures to the memory board.
+###Memory is a ruby on rails web application that allows users to create memory boards where they can gather event pictures from friends and families.
+Each board comes with a randomly generated 16-digits code, which can be given to friends and families as an access code.
+Once enter the code, invited users can upload the event pictures to the memory board collaboratively.
 ###See demo here: https://glacial-badlands-21746.herokuapp.com/

 #How Memory Board Works